aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 234 MB.
 This large size prevented many customers from being able to use it, and caused performance problems for others.
 It also prevented the CDK team from releasing certain new features.
 Now, the size of the package is less than 100 MB.
-This smaller version also has a mechanism for adding new lambda-layer dependencies.
+This smaller version also has a mechanism for adding new Lambda Layer dependencies.
 Because of this launch, the AWS CDK framework will be able to add support for more versions of kubectl, and awscliv2.

 ### Why should I use this feature?

 You should upgrade your dependencies on `aws-cdk-lib` to get the benefits of a smaller package size.
-If you use `aws-cdk-lib` in a lambda function, now you can include more code and dependencies before hitting the lambda function code size limit of 250 MB.
+If you use `aws-cdk-lib` in a Lambda function, now you can include more code and dependencies before hitting the Lambda function code size limit of 250 MB.
 If you use `aws-cdk-lib` in your CI/CD pipelines and are frequently downloading it with a fresh npm install, you will see performance improvements in the download times.